ARCHITECTURE PORTFOLIO

 While I attended Rend Lake College I had my first furniture class.
 Each of us had a month to come up with a design and then build the furniture piece in that time-frame.
 I decided to build a coffee table that I could use in my college apartment.
 The table includes LED's that will flash to music and it also has 2 outlet sockets hidden beneath it to allow easy access for powering devices such as laptops and cell phones.
-The video below shows how the lights flash to music.
+Below shows the process of how the table was built.

 Coffee Table w/ LED Lights